 Whether you get out of your car or not, the Needles Highway is one of the most beautiful things to do in your USA travels.
 Of course we recommend getting out and hiking around as much as possible.
 The experiences available on this short stretch of road are numerous, and it’s hard to enjoy the view when you’re navigating a narrow, winding thoroughfare.

 Here is a Map of the Needles Highway from start to finish.
 The road begins near Sylvan Lake and terminates at the 16A highway near Legion Lake.

 Located on the Needles Highway SD, Sylvan Lake lives amidst the granite boulders that enunciate Custer State Park.
-This is one of the more beautiful parts of the United States and is an absolute must-do when you visit.
+This is one of the more beautiful lakes in the United States and is an absolute must-do when you visit.

 The lake was formed in 1881 when Theodore Reder damned the creek at Sunday Gulch.
 From the backside of the lake you can get a good look at the 30′ high dam, or if you like, you can walk out onto it.

 To take it all in, walk the circumlocutory path that ducks behind the boulders at the back of the lake.
 The path is one mile long and full of surprises.
 On the backside of the boulders is access to the Sunday Gulch Trail.
 If walking isn’t your thing, you can swim, fish, rock climb, kayak, or picnic to your heart’s contentedness.

 To read more about Sylvan Lake, South Dakota, check out this article.

 The natural beauty of the Black Hills culminates emphatically in the Black Elk Wilderness, and at the very top is Black Elk Peak.
 At 7400′, this is the highest peak in the state.
 Endlessly magnificent in it’s grandeur, the payoff offers stunning, 360-degree, mountaintop views.